gardening is a serious creative discipline.

 A Turning Point

-That early curiosity deepened when I visited England—Hidcote, Sissinghurst, Kiftgate Court.
+That early curiosity deepened when I visited England.
+I visited the gardens at Hidcote, Sissinghurst, Kiftgate Court.

-These were not simply beautiful places.
-They were complete worlds, each shaped by someone who was committed to making something enduring.
+These are not simply beautiful places.
+They are complete worlds, each shaped by someone who was committed to making something enduring.

 Walking through them, I kept returning to one question: Why aren’t more gardens in America made this way?
 That question continues to shape the work at Garden Moxie.